altruios/namshubettulpa/public/namshubettuple/confrontation.md

 "HM::Cause if I shout - all the gangs are going to come" "K::No, we just want the syringe"
 "HM::Right, then this way"
-*They entered the cardboard structure though a side 'door* ~It was guarded, Kent surrendered Felix's phone to his protest~ ~Inside, beyond piles of things, cardboard hallways, piles of cash, and several zoned out people, was the Chemist~ ~The chemist sat in a yellow sofa in the back, watching things attached to a fan spin above him~ ~He was the only one in the room, which was filled with various household chemicals~ "HM::So these are the owners of that syringe - come to have a little chat, I'll just see myself out."
+*They entered the cardboard structure though a side 'door'* ~It was guarded~
+*Kent surrendered Felix's phone to his protest* ~Inside, beyond piles of things, cardboard hallways, piles of cash, and several zoned out people, was the Chemist~ ~The chemist, a short balding man, sat in a yellow sofa in the back, watching things attached to a fan spin above him~ ~He was the only one in the room, which was filled with various household chemicals~ "HM::So these are the owners of that syringe - come to have a little chat, I'll just see myself out."
 *The homeless man turned his cart around and left the way they came*